mmomtchev/Forez/README.md

 The counts of Forez were one of the most active crusading families of the Middle Ages.
 They took part in the First Crusade, the Fourth Crusade, the Barons Crusade and the Seventh Crusade.

+Two successive houses held the County of Forez - a first one

 In this paper, we will focus on the three (and not two) most famous knights, and we will try to settle a number of problems and cases of mistaken identity between them.
 Traditionally these have been attributes to problems with the numbering scheme, but it seems that most of the confusion is due to the change of command during the Barons Crusade - a fact that it not mentioned in any modern sources - including the very exhaustive *The Barons' Crusade : a call to arms and its consequences / Michael Lower - 2005 [1]*.

 This is the first study of the Forez family since the chronicles of Jean-Marie de la Mure in 1675 and uses a number of documents that were not available to him - especially the the *Rothelin continuation of the History of William of Tyre* written at the end of the 13th century in the Holy Lands - which were not brought back to Europe until much later.